WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Warlock.md

 >
 > **5th Level:** While holding the core, the warlock knows the *blink* spell and can cast it without expending a warlock spell slot once per long rest.
 >
-> **9th Level:** While holding the core, the warlock knows the *rain of fire* spell and can cast it without expending a warlock spell slot once per long rest.
+> **9th Level:** While holding the core, the warlock knows the *✦ rain of fire* spell and can cast it without expending a warlock spell slot once per long rest.
 >
 > #### Supremacy Evolution
 > An imp in service to a demonologist evolves into a fel imp at 14th level.
 The imp increases in size, gaining massive horns and a pair of wings.
 It gains the following benefits: